El-Wumbus/qinfo/README.md

 DISPLAY_KERNEL_VERSION = true ; Only supported properly on unix-like operating systems DISPLAY_ROOTFS_BIRTHDAY = true ; Display the rootfs birthday
 DISPLAY_MOTHERBOARD_INFO = true ; Display motherboard info
+DISPLAY_LOGO = true ; Will only apply if your os is detected and is supported.

 [Color]
 ; Availible Color Options: